tel/saltine/README.md

-# Saltine
+# Saltine 0.0.0.1

-A Haskell binding for @jedisct1's portable binding for djb's NaCl.
+A Haskell binding for @jedisct1's portable binding for djb's NaCl. **This is an early release.** Please try it out, but don't just yet stake your life or job on it.

 ``` haskell
 import Crypto.Saltine